naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

 Throttling?
 ################
 Yes, throttling.
-Due to the architecture of Alexa skills, there is an AWS Lambda function that supports this service/ any Amazon interactions.
+There is an AWS Lambda function that supports this service/ any Amazon Alexa interactions.
 In order to limit potential costs and ensure a good service experience for users across Node-RED Smart Home Control, a rate limiter is in-place for:

 * Viewing state in the Alexa Application